B.Sc. and Ph.D. (Western University), P.Geo. (BC)

 We’re recruiting enthusiastic students for M.Sc. and Ph.D. theses to study mineral-water interactions, CO2 mineralization within mine wastes, natural analogues for carbon sequestration, and biocementation.
 Research will consist of laboratory experiments and fieldwork to understand geochemical and mineralogical processes relating to CO2 mineralization, a process by which CO2 is sequestered within carbonate minerals.
-Fieldwork may include campaigns to Canadian and international localities.
+Fieldwork may include campaigns to Canadian and international localities including South Africa.
 Prospective students should be highly motivated, preferably hold a degree in either geoscience, geography, environmental science, chemistry, or closely related field, and must meet the entry requirements for graduate research in EnLS at Trent University.
 The ideal candidate will have a strong academic standing, field and laboratory skills, knowledge in geochemistry and mineralogy and related disciplines, excellent communication (written and oral) skills, strong work ethic, and a passion for science.
 Research experience at any level is highly advantageous.

 Interested in joining the team?
 Please email Dr. Power (email@example.com) to learn more about the exciting research that we’re doing in the PowerGeolab!